 ARM returned in 2019 to document any changes that have occurred since the last operation.

-During Dashain 2019, thousands of animals including buffalo, goats and pigeons, were sacrificed brutally by worshippers over the entire festival.
+During Dashain 2019, thousands of animals, including buffalo, goats, and pigeons, were sacrificed brutally by worshippers over the entire festival.
 On the three most prominent sacrifice days that ARM attended, an estimated 14,761 goats were beheaded and sacrificed as an offering to Goddess Durga.
-In addition to this shocking number, hundreds of buffalo, pigeons and ducks were also slaughtered during during these ceremony days.
-According to Nepal tradition, it is believed that those who make an offering of an animal in the festival will be granted a wide variety of blessings, including fertility or ensuring tradesmen safety from accidents and success.
+In addition to this shocking number, hundreds of buffalo, pigeons, and ducks perished during these ceremony days.
+According to Nepal tradition, those who make an animal offering in the festival will receive a wide variety of blessings, including fertility or ensuring tradesmen safety from accidents and success.

 However, controversy is starting to formulate amongst the people.
-At this years festival, ARM interviewed many of the worshippers, amongst them the younger generation.
-It was expressed that whilst Dashain is a centuries old tradition, people would not be opposed to amending the animal slaughter in lieu of more peaceful offerings.
-Youths stated that what they witnessed is animal cruelty and in their opinion, not necessary.
+At this year’s festival, ARM interviewed many of the worshippers, amongst them the younger generation, who expressed that while Dashain is a centuries-old tradition, people would not be opposed to amending the animal slaughter instead of more peaceful offerings.
+Youths stated that what they witnessed is animal cruelty and, in their opinion, not necessary.

-Although animal sacrifice occurs on a regular basis throughout Nepal, and that it is stigmatic that the older generations believe that by not sacrificing animals they will make their gods angry, there is hope for change of animal welfare polices (related to animal sacrifice ceremonies ), in Nepal.
+Although animal sacrifice occurs regularly throughout Nepal, and older generations believe that by not sacrificing animals, they will make their gods angry, there is hope for a change of animal welfare policies (related to animal sacrifice ceremonies ) in Nepal.

-A full length video will be coming soon on ARM’s complete findings that were captured whilst at Dashain 2019.
+A full-length video will be coming soon on ARM’s complete findings while at Dashain 2019.